henkla/SimplePasswordGenerator/README.md

 ```

 ##### :bulb: Setting specials characters later on
-It is possible to set the special characters at a later poin t(after the generator object has been created).
+It is possible to set the special characters at a later point (after the generator object has been created).
 Simply access the `Specials` field and provide whatever `string` value you like:

 ```csharp
 var generator = new Generator();